 Scoring the Examination

 In this type of examination, no candidate is expected to know the correct answer to every question.
-Even if a candidate is not familiar with all aspects of a particular question, he or she should answer all questions, marking the choice that best answers the question.
+Even if a candidate is unfamiliar with all aspects of a particular question, they should answer all questions, marking the choice that best answers the question.
 There is no additional penalty for a wrong answer.
 Blank answers will be counted as incorrect.

-On the basis of reliable scoring and reporting techniques with a variety of checks and verification procedures, the ABMGG is confident that the scores reported for each examinee are an accurate reflection of the answers marked.
-Since this is a computer examination, we do not offer hand-checks of the answers.
+Based on reliable scoring and reporting techniques, with a variety of checks and verification procedures, the ABMGG is confident that the scores reported for each examinee accurately reflect the answers marked.
+Since this is a computer-based examination, we do not offer hand-checks of the answers.

-The passing standard for each ABMGG examination is derived through a criterion-referenced standard setting process where content experts define minimum competency.
+The passing standard for each ABMGG examination is derived through a criterion-referenced standard setting process through which content experts define minimum competency.
 Thus, a candidate who receives a passing score has demonstrated mastery of the knowledge, skills, and abilities associated with safe and effective patient care.

 Reporting of Scores